 These then, I said, must be banished; even to women who have a character to maintain they are of no use, and much less to men.

-Certainly.
+Socrates, Glaucon.
+Melody and rhythm.
 In the next place, drunkenness and softness and indolence are utterly unbecoming the character of our guardians.